parkerPDF/ee697Code_Base/README.md

   normY.py and normY_hold_Hannel.py will output channel by channel data

 The On_Computer files that are not in a folder are files that you can run and get results for on your local machine in a jupyter notebook.

+Right away you'll only be able to run simulated_On_Computer as this is the only one that uses simulated data.
+It has a AR3 model and you can change the length (amount) of the data. simulated_On_Computer has toggels for showing graphs for every channel and a toggel variable to choose between using the norm of Y or the length of Y in the regularization parameter.